Code-Institute-Submissions/bukiedow-CMED/README.md

 Click Here to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-CREDITS
+### CREDITS
-Content
+#### Content
 * Most part of the code was written by me and crosschecked with bootstrap and w3schools.com

-Acknowledgements
+#### Acknowledgements
-I received inspiration for this project from being tired of the endless NHS wait times.I also received inspiration from Brian Washby from whom I first saw and loved mixed colour schemes for websites.
+I received inspiration for this project from being tired of the endless NHS wait times.
+I also received inspiration from Brian Washby- a friend -from whom I first saw and loved mixed colour schemes for websites.